Here’s How to Recycle Your Skincare Empties the Right WayApril 07, 2023

 Before you toss any products, make sure the vessel is clean.
 Any item with residual formula won’t get recycled.

 Shampoo, conditioner, body wash, body lotion and cleanser bottles are typically made of a flexible plastic, which, thankfully, is easy to recycle.
 Make sure that the bottom of the bottle has a #1, #2 or #5 on it.
 Once you’ve confirmed the number, feel free to place it in the recycling.

-If your bottle comes with a pump, spray head or dropper, make sure you separate it from the bottle and throw it in the trash — most of the time, these added pieces are not recyclable.
+If your bottle comes with a pump, spray head or dropper, make sure you separate it from the bottle and check online if it is also recyclable (some are, but it depends on the product).
 Caps, on the other hand, can be placed back on the bottle and tossed in the recycling bin.

 How to Recycle Glass Beauty Product Jars

 Clear, blue or brown glass can be recycled over and over, just make sure that you remove any caps, lids and applicators that aren’t glass and dispose of them separately.